ibm-cloud-docs/containers/storage-file-vpc-install.md

 [Virtual Private Cloud]{: tag-vpc}

 {{site.data.keyword.filestorage_vpc_full_notm}} is persistent, fast, and flexible network-attached, NFS-based {{site.data.keyword.filestorage_vpc_short}} that you can add to your apps by using Kubernetes persistent volumes (PVs).
-You can choose between predefined GB sizes and IOPS that meet the requirements of your workloads.
+You can choose between predefined storage classes that meet the GB sizes and IOPS that meet the requirements of your workloads.
 To find out if {{site.data.keyword.filestorage_vpc_short}} is the correct storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage-plan).
 For pricing information, see [Pricing](https://cloud.ibm.com/vpc-ext/provision/fileShare){: external}.
 {: shortdesc}

 The {{site.data.keyword.filestorage_vpc_short}} cluster add-on is available in Beta.
 {: beta}

-## Prerequisites
-{: #prereqs-store-file-vpc}

-1. Update the `container-service` plug-in to the most recent version.
-You can update the plug-in by running the following command.
+1. Update the `container-service` CLI plug-in.
     ```shell
     ibmcloud update && ibmcloud plugin update container-service
     ```